wcrowe20/target-retail-accelerator/create-a-directory-inside-here-with-your-entry/david-lu/README.md

     altruism in helping others have a broader point of view in their purchasing decisions.

--   **Target and the Brands It Carries **-
+-   **Target**

-    -   get *demand data* on the products in Target's inventory

-        -   which products are most wanted

-        -   which products are preferred regionally
+    -   gets *demand data* on the products in Target's inventory (which products are most wanted, which products are preferred regionally)

-    -   get improved *related product clustering*

-        -   "customers frequently compared *this* product to *that* product"
+    -   gets improved *related product clustering (*"customers frequently compared *this* product to *that* product")

-    -   get to identify customers of influence — based on number of followers and votes
+    -   gets to identify customers of influence, based on number of followers and votes

-    -   get to identify expert users — based on commenting activity
+    -   gets to identify expert users, based on commenting activity